nz-trust-framework/DISTF-reference-architecture/REFERENCE.md

 `0.1.0` - An initial public outline of the proposed reference architecture drafted by the Department of Internal Affairs.

-## 2 New Zealand Digital Identity Ecosystem
+## 2 New Zealand's Digital Identity Ecosystem

 ### 2.1 Introduction